saasbook/cs370/README.md

 There you have it, you can now log in as admin and set the semester, and the app is ready for use.

+Note that currently, `config.assets.compile = true` in production.rb.

 ## Future Possible Features

 * Student Selection Priority and Filtering: As a tutor, so that you can match with students in need of help, you should see a list of students ranked by priority.
 For instance, those CS scholar and students who have not been selected for a while.